 What is competitive analysis?

-1. Identify your social media competition
+1. Identify your social media competitors

 While some people call it spying, I would term it as an intelligent monitoring of your competition.

-- Making a list of your known competitors
+- Create a list of your competitors

 - Businesses that buy pay-per-click ads based on the keywords